Co fermented Coffee Passion Fruit & Coconut

 co fermented coffee.
 Sometimes called co ferment coffee, co-fermented coffee, or co-ferment coffee.
 Also, Co-fermentation coffee.

-Sweet, Tangy, and Herbaceous
+Sweet, Funky, and Tropical

 Experimental Processing